 An excellent account of an exploration of the Barren Grounds in 1923 is related by Guy Blanchet in the Beaver of Autumn, 1964.
 “I discussed the expedition with Sousi Beaulieu who had been my pilot on the lake survey.
 I had thought that he was too old but he still retained the spirit of the father of his grandfather, a Frenchman of the fur brigade… At a pause at Fort Chipewyan by the brigade, the Frenchman had started Sousi’s family.
 His son, Sousi’s grandfather, had accompanied Alexander Mackenzie to the Pacific and had assisted Franklin on his first Arctic Expedition via the Yellowknife River.
 His [Sousi’s] father, King Beaulieu, was Warburton Pike’s guide on his muskox hunt in the Barren Grounds.
 The blood of the Frenchman of the brigade had run thin through successive Indian mothers but it had preserved strong qualities of leadership, ambition, and a certain truculence — a strange, mixed inheritance.”
 Relationship to the Beaulieus in the West, “from Red River,” makes interesting speculation.

 Up there, “Sousi” is “Joseph,” and the several “King” Beaulieus were descendants (son, grandson, and great-grandson) of Francois “Old Man” Beaulieu.
-The son of the first Francois Beaulieu, who accompanied Alexander Mackenzie to the Pacific, can only be Metis, and so, too, is his brother, Joseph/Peter.
+The son of the first Francois Beaulieu, who accompanied Alexander Mackenzie to the Pacific, can only be Metis, and so, too, is his brother, Joseph/Peter (who we now believe is NOT our Joseph Hudon dit Beaulieu).
 There are Beaulieus at Frenchtown, I believe, in Washington State.
 I wonder if they are descended from this man (above), or another?
 I wonder if they have any answers, or if they are in the same position as I am?

 Copyright, Nancy Marguerite Anderson, 2016.
 All rights reserved.